 Grandma KoKo is a displaced homesteader with a plan to assist the growth of Homesteading Eco-villages, because homesteading is a community sport, it takes a village.
 Planned Homesteading Communities based on sustainable, earth friendly and locally-self-sufficient practices will provide rewarding livelihood and economic security.
 This is the new way to create ‘jobs’ on the local level.
 The PLAN is friendly, affordable and up-lifting.
 KoKo manages a web site dedicated to promoting the possibility of an Earth centered set of living arrangements, painting a brighter vision for our future.
 The Plan is called Live Rent Free, A Safe Place to BE, it offers details of the What, Why and How for Planned Homesteading Communities.
 Read it on-line or download the pdf file at moretocome.us.
 Plans have already begun for a just such a homesteading community in Tennessee based on The Plan.

-Jeanette is a New York native, but has called Gainesville home since 2008.
-Her life currently revolves around her beautiful 5 year old daughter, Darva May.
-They live with their five beloved cats, one free-range rabbit, 1 miracle goldfish and 1 salt-water aquarium.
-Jeanette has a BS in Zoology and a MS in Environmental Studies.
-Her experience includes zoo-keeping and animal husbandry, practical and applied biological research, ecological surveying, professional aquarium care, community driven permaculture projects, scientific writing and editing, teaching, extension and outreach, beekeeping and bee-related policy making as well as event planning, organization and a bit of food & beverage experience thrown in the mix!
+I am new York Native, but have called Gainesville home since 2008.
+My life currently revolves around my beautiful 5 year old daughter, Darva May.
+We live with our five beloved cats, one free-range rabbit, 1 miracle goldfish and 1 salt-water aquarium.
+I have a BS in Zoology and a MS in Environmental Studies.
+My experience includes zoo-keeping and animal husbandry, practical and applied biological research, ecological surveying, professional aquarium care, community driven permaculture projects, scientific writing and editing, teaching, extension and outreach, beekeeping and bee-related policy making as well as event planning, organization and a bit of food & beverage experience thrown in the mix!
 Life's been a blast and its moving fast!
-She loves a good dance party and is looking for the love of her life! <3
+I love a good dance party and am looking for the love of my life! <3

 Jeff , MS (in Biology), has been a Naturalist, Outdoor Educator and Primitive Skills Instructor for more than 30 years.
 He works with school groups, nature centers, museums, scout troops and summer camps, builds full-sized wigwams and longhouses and replicates primitive tools and artifacts for display.
 His areas of special interest include fiber arts, flintknapping, basketry, edible and utilitarian plants, and nature awareness.
 He travels widely in the Eastern U.S. teaching at rendezvous, gatherings and historic fairs.
 He has written a how-to manual on building wigwams, and an instructors' manual entitled Teaching Primitive Skills to Children.
 His new book on natural fibers and ropemaking is available directly from him.
 He welcomes correspondence and can be reached via email at email@example.com, or at 245 Red Dog Lane, Whittier, NC, 28789.